 - Employment Termination Payments (ETPs)

-When entering leave balances, enter balance as at the point of transition to this payroll system (that is, as at the later pay run processed in your previous payroll system).
-Partial hours are entered as a decimal (eg: 6.5 hours) rather than as HH:MM (eg: 6:30).
+When entering leave balances, enter the balance as at the point of transition to this payroll system (that is, as at the last pay run processed in your previous payroll system).
+Partial units are entered as a decimal (eg: 6.5 hours) rather than as HH:MM (eg: 6:30).
 If your previous payroll system only provided leave balances in hours and you want to convert the balance into days or weeks, refer to this article for instructions on how to do this.

 Earnings are the year-to-date gross values for the financial year specified.
 If you need to change the Initial Financial Year, click the 'Opening Balances Settings' button at the top of the page.
 Earnings will be allocated to the employee's primary location (set via the employee's Pay Run defaults page) at the time the data has been entered.

 Enter the year-to-date deduction amounts for the financial year specified.
 If the pre-tax deduction amount needs to be recorded as a Reportable Employer Super contribution (pre-tax deduction), you will need to check the 'Include on payment summary as RESC' checkbox accordingly if it is not already ticked.
 This will ensure the amount entered in this field is placed in the correct field on the employee's payment summary.

 Likewise, any deduction set as Member Voluntary Super (post-tax deduction) will need the 'Member voluntary super contribution' checkbox selected.
 This will ensure the amount entered in this field is recorded as part of an employee's super contributions.

 If you were previously recording employer liabilities in your previous payroll system, you will be able to enter those YTD figures here.
 If you have not yet set up any employer liability categories, the following articles will help:

 Setting up Recurring Employer Liabilities

 Super and PAYG